-- 1.1 Comply with all applicable national and local laws and - 1.1.1 Smallholders shall demonstrate clear title to land or to its use in accordance with national practice and law (at initial certification entry level). - 1.1.2 Smallholders shall demonstrate understanding and complying with relevant applicable national and local regulations (the beginning of the third year intermediate level). - 1.1.3 Smallholders shall demonstrate continuous improvement regarding compliance with the requirement of the ProTerra Standard India Interpretation (beginning of the fifth year and thereafter advanced level).
+1.1 Comply with all applicable national and local laws, regulations, and applicable international conventions

+- 1.1.1 Smallholders shall demonstrate clear title to land or to its use in accordance with national practice and law (at initial certification entry level). - 1.1.2 Smallholders shall demonstrate understanding and complying with relevant applicable national and local regulations (the beginning of the third year intermediate level). - 1.1.3 Smallholders shall demonstrate continuous improvement regarding compliance with the requirement of the ProTerra Smalholders Interpretation (beginning of the fifth year and thereafter advanced level).